Orbital symmetry of charge density wave order in La1.875Ba0.125CuO4 and YBa2Cu3O6.67

-Here, we have resolved the orbital symmetry and microscopic character of CDW order in LBCO and YBCO using a RSXS technique where the incident photon polarization is varied relative to the material's crystallographic axes and the crystal is simultaneously rotated about the CDW ordering wavevector $\bm{Q}$, as illustrated in Fig.~\ref{fig:ScatGeom_Models}a.
-With this approach, at the O $K$ edge we are able to determine the relative strength, phase relation and energy dependence of scattering from two O sublattices comprised of O atoms with Cu--O--Cu bonds either parallel (O$_\parallel$) or perpendicular (O$_\perp$) to $\bm{Q}$ (see Fig.~\ref{fig:ScatGeom_Models}b).
-The proportion of $d$ to $s'$ symmetry was characterized from O $K$ edge measurements in LBCO using a polarization dependent RSXS model developed with parameters directly related to the $d$ and $s'$ symmetry components $\Delta_d$ and $\Delta_{s'}$.
-Additionally, RSXS measurements sensitive to the Cu sublattice were used to assess the degree of rotational C$_4$ symmetry on Cu sites in LBCO and YBCO.
+Here, we have resolved the orbital symmetry and microscopic character of CDW order in LBCO and YBCO using a RSXS technique where the incident photon polarization is varied relative to the material's crystallographic axes and the crystal is simultaneously rotated about the CDW ordering wavevector $\bm{Q}$,\cite{Comin14c} as illustrated in Fig.~\ref{fig:ScatGeom_Models}a.
+With this approach, we are able to determine the relative strength, phase relation and energy dependence of scattering from two O sublattices comprised of O atoms with Cu--O--Cu bonds either parallel (O$_\parallel$) or perpendicular (O$_\perp$) to $\bm{Q}$ (see Fig.~\ref{fig:ScatGeom_Models}b).
+The proportion of $d$ to $s'$ symmetry was characterized from O sublattice measurements of LBCO using a polarization dependent RSXS model developed with parameters directly related to symmetry components $\Delta_d$ and $\Delta_{s'}$ defined by theory.\cite{Sachdev13} Additionally, RSXS measurements from the Cu sublattices of LBCO and YBCO identified different components to their scattering tensors, and accordingly different symmetry proportions, not only between compounds but also for CDW order along $a$ and $b$ in YBCO.

-Prior to discussing our results, we first describe the polarization dependent RSXS model which is used in this analysis and then parametrize the model in terms of the symmetry components of the CDW order.
-Within this framework, the CDW orbital symmetries in LBCO and YBCO are elucidated from the experimental data.